Wishful thinking

 Wishful thinking is the formation of beliefs based on what might be pleasing to imagine, rather than on evidence, rationality, or reality.
 It is a product of resolving conflicts between belief and desire.
 Methodologies to examine wishful thinking are diverse.
 Various disciplines and schools of thought examine related mechanisms such as neural circuitry, human cognition and emotion, types of bias, procrastination, motivation, optimism, attention and environment.
 This concept has been examined as a fallacy.
 It is related to the concept of wishful seeing.

 Some psychologists believe that positive thinking is able to positively influence behavior and so bring about better results.
 This is called the "Pygmalion effect".
 Studies have consistently shown that holding all else equal, subjects will have unrealistic optimism and predict positive outcomes to be more likely than negative outcomes.
 Research also suggests that under certain circumstances, such as when threat increases, a reverse phenomenon occurs.

 As a fallacy

-In addition to being a cognitive bias and a poor way of making decisions, wishful thinking is commonly held to be a specific informal fallacy in an argument when it is assumed that because we wish something to be true or false, it is actually true or false.
+In addition to being a cognitive bias and a poor way of making decisions, wishful thinking is commonly held to be a specific informal fallacy in an argument when it is assumed that, because one wishes something to be true or false, it is actually true or false.
 This fallacy has the form "I wish that P were true/false; therefore, P is true/false."
 Wishful thinking, if this were true, would rely upon appeals to emotion, and would also be a red herring.

 Wishful thinking may cause blindness to unintended consequences.